 Realme Watch S100: Perfect for Your Daily Dose of Fitness

 Overall, the Realme Techlife Watch S100 is a decent entry-level smartwatch at a price of Rs.2499.
-It has a large colour touch screen display with a lot of watch faces, comes with temperature tracking, continuous heart rate and SPo2 tracking.
-The watch is also decently built, look stylish and offer good battery life.
+It has a large color touch screen display with a lot of watch faces and comes with temperature tracking, continuous heart rate, and SPo2 tracking.
+The watch is also decently built, look stylish, and offers good battery life.